sarus-suite/parallax/README.md

 * Explicit CLI interface.
 Uses Go core flag package, for simplicity.
 * Robust logging.
 Structured logging via logrus library, for enhancing debugging and monitoring.
 * Strong Error Handling.
 We try to enforce good use of error handling, explicit logging of issues, and graceful shutdowns.

+## Disclaimers

+1. **Linux kernel & FUSE required**
+   Parallax only works on Linux with a modern kernel and FUSE support.
+You must install both `squashfuse` and `fuse-overlayfs`.

+2. **Unmount delays**
+   The mount program uses `inotifywait` to detect container exit and unmount SquashFS layers.
+On very busy, NFS, or parallel-fs setups, unmounts may not be instantaneous.

+3. **Read-only store**
+   All migrated images live in a read-only SquashFS store; container writes happen in an overlay “upper” layer. **Do not** manually delete `.squash` side-cars directly, use the rmi command to prevent store corruption.

+4. **Image size reporting**
+   Podman reports only an empty layer size, not the actual compressed SquashFS image.

+5. **Logging path**
+   By default, logs are written to `/tmp/parallax-<UID>/mount_program.log`.
+Ensure this directory is writable and periodically cleaned to avoid filling `/tmp`.

+6. **Rootless only**
+   Parallax has been tested only in a rootless Podman (user-namespace) setup.
+Running as root is untested and may require extra privileges.